API Reference

 Decorator for registering an action function.

 This decorator marks a function as an action handler for the app.
-For more information on how to write action functions, see the follow actions documentation:

 Parameters: